SUPLA/supla-arduino/readme.md

 `Element` class defines follwoing virtual methods that are called by SuplaDevice:
 1. `onInit` - called first within `SuplaDevice.begin()` method.
 It should initialize your element.
-2. `onLoadConfig` - called second within `SuplaDevice.begin()` method.
-It should read configuration data from persistent memory.
-This functionality is not implemented yet in library.
+2. `onLoadState` - called second within `SuplaDevice.begin()` method.
+It reads configuration data from persistent memory storage.
+3. `onSaveState` - called in `SuplaDevice.iterate()` - it saves state data to persistant storage.
+It is not called on each iteration. `Storage` class makes sure that storing to memory does not happen to often and time delay between saves depends on implementation.
 3. `iterateAlways` - called on each iteration of `SuplaDevice.iterate()` method, regardless of network/connection status.
 Be careful - some other methods called in `SuplaDevice.iterate()` method may block program execution for some time (even few seconds) - i.e. trying to establish connection with Supla server is blocking - in case server is not accessible, it will iterfere with `iterateAlways` method.
 So time critical functions should not be put here.
 4. `iterateConnected` - called on each iterateion of `SuplaDevice.iterate()` method when device is connected and properly registered in Supla server.
 This method usually checks if there is some new data to be send to server (i.e. new temperature reading) and sends it.
 5. `onTimer` - called every 10 ms after enabling in `SuplaDevice.begin()`